-The term "green building" describes a way in which buildings and sites can be constructed and utilized to be more environmentally friendly on various levels, including energy conservation, water usage, and building materials.
-A variety of green building and infrastructure programs are in existence today - such as LEED (Leadership in Energy and Environmental Design), Envision, and Sustainable Sites, among others.
-Green building standards have been adopted by many municipalities, school districts, and commercial developers to enhance sustainability of their buildings.
+The term "energy efficient building design" describes a way in which buildings and sites can be constructed and utilized to be more environmentally friendly on various levels, including energy conservation, water usage, and building materials.
+A variety of energy efficient building and infrastructure programs are in existence today.
+Energy efficient building standards have been adopted by many municipalities, school districts, and commercial developers to enhance sustainability of their buildings.
 Many of these programs address such issues as:

-- Choosing an environmentally sound location for the placement of buildings; - · Reducing the need to drive; - · Promoting healthy and active communities; - Using less land to create more benefits; - · Protecting and improving water quality; and - · Conserving energy, water and other natural resources.
+- Choosing an environmentally sound location for the placement of buildings; - · Reducing the need to drive; - Promoting healthy and active communities; - Using less land to create more benefits; - · Protecting and improving water quality; and - Conserving energy, water, and other natural resources.